 He is the vine and we have been engrafted to Him by His precious Blood.
 We have been given the Holy Spirit and He leads us and guides us and directs us.
 And with His direction, we say along with St Paul, “Lord, what wilt Thou have me to do?”
 And upon hearing Him, we say along with Isaiah, “Here am I, send me!”
 Amen.

-If you're looking for peace for yourself, we hope you will visit our home page before leaving us.
-The Web certainly is plentiful with help about every imaginable subject.
-The foregoing is a post we hope will be interesting for peace enthusiasts and those who like to read peace articles.
+If you're interested in peace for yourself, please drop by our home page before leaving us.
+The Internet surely is loaded with information about every kind of field.
+Here is an item we hope will be helpful for peace lovers and those who follow peace stories.